sensedeep/sensedeep/README.md

 ### Log Views

 Once your credentials are added, SenseLogs will start discovering your Log groups in the background.
-Navigate to https://logs.sensedeep.com/views/add to create your first Log View.
+But it will only download events for those logs for which you define a log view.

+To create a view, navigate to https://logs.sensedeep.com/views/add.
 Once added, SenseLogs will transparently download your log event data in the background.

 ![SenseLogs Add View Image](https://raw.githubusercontent.com/sensedeep/senselogs/master/images/view-add.png)